FelipeVein/USDC/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when the car makes abrupt turns.
-The low-pass filter can create a significant delay on the system.
+- When the car makes abrupt turns, the low-pass filter can create a significant delay on the system.

-Another shortcoming would be what would happen when the car is driving in roads that has different line colors.
-This algorithm may not work properly, since it only "highlights" white and yellow lines.
+- When the car is driving on roads that has different line colors, this algorithm may not work properly, since it only "highlights" white and yellow lines.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to find other ways to mask the lines on the street.
+- A possible improvement would be to find other ways to mask the lines on the street.

-Another potential improvement could be to find another way to filter out the high frequency noise.
+- Another potential improvement could be to find another way to filter out the high frequency noise.